tonyliang19/biof501-project/README.md

 The following illustrates the tree structure of this repository, those that ends with `/` symbol are directories, otherwise it is treated as a regular file.

-This structure is adapted from **nf-core** standard worfklow from the [rnaseq](https://github.com/nf-core/rnaseq/tree/master) repository.
+This structure is adapted from **nf-core** standard workflow from the [rnaseq](https://github.com/nf-core/rnaseq/tree/master) repository.

 <details>